Crowdfunding – Strange Real Estate Financing

-The idea of a real estate project financed by crowdfunding seemed very strange to me, an unreal concept, and seemed likely the invention of scam artists if such a project existed.
+The idea of a real estate project financed by crowdfunding seemed very strange, an unreal concept, and seemed likely the invention of scam artists if such a project actually existed.

 Well, such projects do exist, are entirely “real”, and not part of a scam.
 More surprising, Arizona crowdfunding laws have been evolving over a few years.
 As of August 2019, this financing source is quite feasible for rather sizable real estate projects.
 That Arizona is near the forefront of such evolution is most surprising of all.